b4you/EmpAppDocs/WebAdmin/admin-user.rst

    :alt: interface_basic
    :scale: 100 %

-A user have to have agroup.
+A user has to belong to a group or many groups.
 Each group have a specific privilege.
-So that user have limitaion on the mobile application.
+So that users have a limitaion on the mobile application.